willymcallister/willymcallister.github.io/_articles/source-transformation.md

 comments: true
 ---

-*Source transformation* is a way to simplify a circuit.
-You change a voltage source into a current source, or the other way around.
+*Source transformation* lets you change a voltage source into a current source, or the other way around.
+It is a way to simplify a circuit.
 The method is based on Thévenin's theorem and Norton's theorem.

 Two simple circuits have special names,